- Know the benefits of cardiovascular exercise.

 Principle of Specificity

-The specific type of cardio done and the associated acute variables need to match what the client’s goals are and what even they are training for.
+The specific type of cardio done and the associated acute variables must match the client’s goals and what they are training for.

 Marathon runners do not benefit as much from sprinting, and vice-versa.
 The more specific to the goals, the more improvement can be expected.